Icelk/strange-attractor-renderer/README.md

 -   brightness control
 -   [shell completion](#shell-completion)

+## Installation

+You need to have the latest version of stable [Rust](https://rust-lang.org/) installed on your system.
+Clone this repo.
+Run `cargo install --path . --profile production` to install the binary to your user's path.

 ## Shell completion

 Using the subcommand `completion`, the binary automatically generates shell completions for your shell and tries to put them in the appropriate location.